How To Pass An Api Key From Outside Your App Tree

 // React Native _getIPAddress = () => { fetch ( ' https://httpbin.org/ip ' ) . then ( response => response . json ()) . then ( responseJson => { this . setState ({ _ipAddress : responseJson . origin }); }) . catch ( error => { console . error ( error ); }); };

-Flutter uses the http package.
-To install the http package, add it to the dependencies section of our pubspec.yaml.
+package, add it to the dependencies section of our pubspec.yaml.

 dependencies : flutter : sdk : flutter http : <latest_version>

-Flutter uses the dart:io core HTTP support client.
-To create an HTTP Client, import dart:io.
+core HTTP support client.
+To create an HTTP Client, import dart:io

 The client supports the following HTTP operations: GET, POST, PUT, and DELETE.